-Author, type of document [memo, note, diary entry], date, folder/box/dossier name or number, page number, name of collection, archival institution, location.
+Author, title and/or type of document (memo, note, diary entry), date, page number(s), folder/box/dossier name or number, name of collection, archival institution, location (if the archival institution is a well-known depository such as a major university library, it is not necessary to specify the city and state).

-Example: Douglas Haskell, memo to staff, 23 July 1952, box 57, folder 3, pp. 3-4, Douglas Putnam Haskell Papers, Avery Architectural and Fine Arts Library, Columbia University, New York.
+Example: Douglas Haskell, memo to staff, 23 July 1952, 3-4, box 57, folder 3, Douglas Putnam Haskell Papers, Avery Architectural & Fine Arts Library, Columbia University.

-NOTE: If the document is a letter, begin entry with: Author to Recipient, date, etc. There is no need to state that the correspondence is a letter.
+NOTE: If the document is a letter, begin entry with Author to Recipient, date, etc. There is no need to state that the correspondence is a letter.

-Example: Jean-Amrie Odin to John Timon, 16 April 1844, Odin Correspondence, DeAndreis-Rosati Memorial Archives, De Paul University, Chicago.
+Example: Jean-Amrie Odin to John Timon, 16 Apr.
+1844, Odin Correspondence, DeAndreis-Rosati Memorial Archives, DePaul University, Chicago.

-IMPORTANT: As archives differ in the ways they catalog material, not all of the above information (folder/box/dossier name or number, etc.) may be available.
-At the very least, you must provide an author and some form of identifying information for the source referenced (such as memo, journal, meeting minutes, unpublished pamphlet, etc.).
+IMPORTANT: As archives differ in the ways they catalogue material, not all of the above information (folder/box/dossier name or number, etc.) may be available.
+At the very least, you must provide an author name and some form of identifying information for the source referenced (such as memo, journal, meeting minutes, unpublished pamphlet), along with its date.